Julie Hagerty: Career

 In 1991, she starred alongside Fran Drescher and Twiggy in Princesses, a sitcom that aired for five weeks on CBS.
 Hagerty had walked off set after four episodes amid poor ratings and negative reviews.
 She was cast in the 1994 Designing Women spin-off Women of the House, but was committed to another project when filming began, so Valerie Mahaffey substituted for her in several episodes.
 She eventually joined the cast, filmed two episodes, and resigned, handing the role back to Mahaffey, who bowed out after one final appearance.
-In 1998, Hagerty starred in the short-lived UPN sitcom Reunited.
-Then in 1999, she played Charlotte Sterling in Everybody Loves Raymond.
+In 1998, Hagerty starred in the short-lived sitcom Reunited.
+In 1999, she played Charlotte Sterling in Everybody Loves Raymond.

 In 2000, she narrated the audiobook version of The Trolls, a children's novel by Polly Horvath.
-In 2002, she appeared in the Broadway revival of Mornings at Seven.
+In 2002, she appeared in the Broadway revival of Morning's at Seven.
 In 2003, she began a recurring role as a babysitter named Polly on Malcolm in the Middle.
 She appeared as Hazel Bergeron in 2081, the film adaptation of Kurt Vonnegut's short story "Harrison Bergeron".
 Starting in 2011, she took over as the voice of Carol, Lois's sister, on Family Guy.
-In 2013, she starred in A Master Builder and appeared in a series of Old Navy commercials as a winking flight attendant.
+In 2013, she starred in A Master Builder and appeared in a series of Old Navy commercials as an old and charming flight attendant modeled on her character by Elaine in Airplane!.
 In 2015, she made another cameo appearance as a flight attendant in Larry Gaye: Renegade Male Flight Attendant.
 She had a recurring role as a pet parapsychologist on the series Trial & Error in 2017 and appeared in the film Instant Family in 2018.
-In 2019 she starred in the Showtime series Black Monday, the Disney film Noelle, and the Netflix film Marriage Story.
+In 2019 she starred in the series Black Monday, the Disney film Noelle, and the film Marriage Story.